karolina-rachuta/Notes_React_Node_Js/README.md

 # Notes React + Node js
-App to create, edit, delete the notes.
+App to create, edit and delete the notes.

 ## Tech Stack:
 - React